dpwiz/kowainik-org/style-guide.md

 Use the following rules to format the export section:

-1. **Always write** an explicit export list.
+1. **Always** write an explicit export list.
 2. Indent the export list by _2 spaces_.
 3. You can split the export list into sections.
    Use Haddock to assign names to these sections.
-4. Classes, data types and type aliases should be written before functions in each section.
+4. Order items inside each group:
+   1. Classes
+   2. Types
+   3. patterns
+   4. functions
+   5. operators

 ```haskell
 module Data.ExtraFast.Map